History_Timeline_1950s.jpg

 2006

-• Southland is recognized with the highest safety award, James T. Smerz – Award of Honor, which is awarded to the safest contractor within an elite group.
+• Southland is awarded the James T. Smerz – Award of Honor, which is awarded to the safest contractor within an elite group.

 History_Milestone_2008b.jpg